grzenow4/HPC-zad2-MPI/README.md

 - How do I know the values of `p_r` and `p_c`?

     From number of MPI processes and `p_r = p_c` assumption.

+- What can I assume about the martrix size?

+    Matrix dimensions will fit into `uint32` type.
+Number of elements assigned to a single process (split columnwise) will also fit into `uint32`.
+However, in some performance tests the total number of values in the matrix may exceed `uint32`.

+- Can I assume that the whole matrix will fit into the memory of the first process?

+    Yes.
+Because of the CSR format reading part of the martrix is tricky; thus you may assume that the whole matrix will fit into the first process memory at least twice, so that you don't have to worry about it fitting into additional buffers.
+Note, however, that it's true only for the first process.
+It may happen that the remaining processes will have lower memory, which fits only their parts.